Coronavirus General Information and Resources

 Statewide hotline open 8am – 5pm

-Developed through a collaboration between MDHHS, the Department of Labor and Economic Opportunity, and the University of Michigan, the MI Start Map is a new online dashboard that visually illustrates COVID-19 risks and trends in Michigan to provide residents with important information about the pandemic status where they live and work.
+MI Start Map - an online dashboard that visually illustrates COVID-19 risks and trends in Michigan to provide residents with important information about the pandemic status where they live and work.

-The Michigan departments of Health and Human Services (MDHHS) and Labor and Economic Opportunity (LEO) have collaborated with the University of Michigan School of Public Health and College of Engineering to create the MI Symptoms Web Application.
-Designed primarily for employers and employees, the online tool is also available to all Michigan residents.
+MI Symptoms Web Application - Designed primarily for employers and employees, the online tool is also available to all Michigan residents.
 Users enter information daily to help identify symptoms that might be caused by the virus and to make decisions about when to seek appropriate medical care.
 Local and state public health will also use the collective data to help identify the potential for new outbreaks of the disease.

 MI Mask Aid